Desert and mountains in Morocco

-- Imilchil, sitiuated in one of the most impressive landscapes of Morocco.
+- Imilchil, sitiuated in one of the most impressive parts of the High Atlas.
 The mountainsides are peppered with villages, some so remote that you wonder how people can live there.
 Donkeys and 40-year old Mercedeses are the main means of transport here.

-- The famous Dadès Gorge, which starts on tarmac and, when all regular cars have to turn back, turns into a track leading high into the mountains.
+- The famous Dadès Gorge, which starts on tarmac if you come from the south and, when all regular cars have to turn back, turns into a track leading high into the mountains.

 - Gorge Toudra, the beautiful valley running more or less parallel to the Dadès Gorge.

-- Whatever we do and wherever we go, we will return to Tanger Med, where we prepare for out journey home.
+Whatever we do and wherever we go, we will return to Tanger Med, where we prepare for our journey home.
 Full of memories of Morocco, its mountains, desert, dunes, rocks, villages, towns, stunning views and hospitable people.

 Unlike what you may think, the desert in Morocco consists of stony ground and rocks.
-Only when you get to the dunes of Erg Chebbi is there any sand.
+Only when you get to the dunes in the south is there any sand.
 This is quite fortunate as sand driving puts a great strain on your car and, as the day progresses and the sand becomes looser, the risk of getting stuck increases as well.

 There are several ferry crossings to Morocco.
 It depends on where you’re coming from which is the best for you.